nottelabs/notte/notte/llms/prompts/document-category/optim/user.md

 Instructions:
 1. Carefully analyze the webpage information provided.
 2. Consider the primary function and content of the page.
-3. If you're hesitating between two categories because the page fits both, return both categories.
+3. If you're hesitating between two categories because the page fits both categories, return the first category in the list (i.e. "manage-cookies" has the highest priority and "other" has the lowest priority)
 4. Wrap your analysis in <webpage_classification_analysis> tags, including arguments for and against each potentially applicable category, backup up by quotes from the webpage information.
 This anlysis should be consise.
 5. Provide your final classification in <document-category> tags.